B2B Articles - April 22, 2022 - By Chantel Hall

 In this blog post, we’ll discuss how to ensure your lead scoring system provides valuable insight to your marketing and sales teams and facilitates successful lead handling.

-Lead scoring systems assign numerical values to certain actions, so as leads interact with a company’s website and marketing efforts they’re assigned a certain number of points.
+Lead scoring systems assign numerical values to certain actions, so as leads interact with a company’s website and B2B marketing efforts, they’re assigned a certain number of points.
 Once they reach a pre-determined number of points (usually 100), they are handed off to sales to sales.
 Customizing your lead scoring system using insight from marketing, sales, and customer data is critical to your lead scoring system’s success.

 Each industry is unique, and even companies within each industry are marketing to different positions, personalities, and pain points.
 Your lead scoring system will be different from your competitors and should be suited to your unique solution or product.